EVALUATING COMPANY GROWTH

 You must make decisions that contradict the market.
 If you cannot do

-that then you should buy ETFs, not company stocks.
+that then you should buy index ETFs, not company stocks.

 An example of this behavior is when investors use the widely published analysts' earnings and 5-yr growth estimates.
 It may even be true that MOST retail investors do not make